nvoronetskiy/ImGuiColorTextEdit/README.md

 ![Maintained](https://img.shields.io/maintenance/yes/2025?style=for-the-badge)
 ![Version](https://img.shields.io/badge/version-0.9-blue?style=for-the-badge)

-# ImGuiColorTextEdit
+# Colorizing text editor and text diff for Dear ImGui

 </div>

-ImGuiTextEdit is a syntax highlighting text editor for [Dear ImGui](https://github.com/ocornut/imgui) and it was originally developed by [Balázs Jákó](https://github.com/BalazsJako/ImGuiColorTextEdit).
+TextEdit is a syntax highlighting text editor for [Dear ImGui](https://github.com/ocornut/imgui) and it was originally developed by [Balázs Jákó](https://github.com/BalazsJako/ImGuiColorTextEdit).
 Unfortunately, he no longer has time to work on the project.
 In fact, the last update to his repository was